-The regulations simply state that "'parent' means a parent, guardian or any other person having parental responsibility for a child, and 'child' is to be construed accordingly".
+The regulations simply state that "parent' includes a guardian, any other person having parental responsibility for a child and any person having care of a child and 'child' is to be construed accordingly".

-You can read a Government explanation of what 'parental responsibility' is at https://www.gov.uk/parental-rights-responsibilities.
+You can read a Government explanation of what 'parental responsibility' is at www.gov.uk/parental-rights-responsibilities.
 If a person is already 18 then 'parental responsibility' cannot start if it has not already been established.